SCOPE OF THIS CHAPTER

 The social worker should ensure risk assessments have been conducted.

 The child's participation in school/organisational trips should be considered at the time of the placement, and the consultation required before they can be agreed should be included in the Placement Plan.

 Where a child is placed with the parents, the Placement Plan will usually provide that a school trip of up to 4 days can be agreed by the social worker in consultation with the school and the parent.

-Where a child is placed in foster care or residential care, the Placement Plan will usually authorise the staff/ carer to agree to the child going on school or other organisational trips of up to 4 days away without prior consultation with the social worker or the parent - see Overnight Stays and Social Visits Procedure.
+Where a child is placed in foster care or residential care, the Placement Plan will usually authorise the staff/ carer to agree to the child going on school or other organisational trips of up to 4 days away without prior consultation with the social worker or the parent - see Social Visits (Including Overnight Stays) Procedure.
 If the staff/carer have not been so authorised, the child's social worker and parents must be consulted before agreement can be given.